 Most peppers will handle the sun just fine, and the discoloration is harmless.
 However, in severe cases, sunscald can cause the skin of your jalapenos to become white, soft, and mushy, and eventually lead to mold.

 Some people grow lots of plants, and it can become easy to lose track of what is what.
-Some jalapenos are naturally dark in color due to high levels of anthocyanins in the plant’s tissue.
+There are many different types of jalapeños.
+Some varieties are naturally dark in color due to high levels of anthocyanins in the plant’s tissue.

-Sometimes called ‘purple jalapeno,’ there are several cultivars of jalapenos that are naturally dark in color before ripening.
-This trait is fairly common in the Capsicum annuum species, and is actually quite desirable.
+Sometimes called ‘purple jalapeño in the Capsicum annuum species, and is actually quite desirable.